 To perform an ActiveRoute:

-Using the techniques described on the Strategies for Selecting the Routing page, select the connections/nets to be routed.
-The Status bar will display the number of connections just selected until the cursor moves over another object.
+Using the techniques described above, select the connections/nets to be routed.
+The Status bar will display the number of connections just selected, until the cursor moves over another object.

-In the PCB ActiveRoute panel, enable the layer(s) that the selected connections is to be routed on.
+In the PCB ActiveRoute panel, enable the layer(s) that the selected connections are to be routed on.
 ActiveRoute will distribute the routes across these layers.